<!--

 - [Use Tempo Transactions](/guide/tempo-transaction/): Learn how to use Tempo Transactions for configurable fee tokens, fee sponsorship, batch calls, access keys, and concurrent execution.

-- [Create & Use Accounts](/guide/use-accounts/): Create and integrate Tempo accounts with domain-bound passkeys or connect to EVM-compatible wallets.
-Choose embedded or universal account experiences.
+- [Create & Use Accounts](/guide/use-accounts/): Create and integrate Tempo accounts with the universal Tempo Wallet or domain-bound passkeys.

-- [Partners](/learn/partners): Discover Tempo's ecosystem of stablecoin issuers, wallets, custody providers, compliance tools, and ramps ready for mainnet launch.
+- [Partners](/learn/partners): Discover Tempo's ecosystem of stablecoin issuers, wallets, custody providers, compliance tools, and ramps.

 - [What are stablecoins?](/learn/stablecoins): Learn what stablecoins are, how they maintain value through reserves, and the payment use cases they enable for businesses globally.